-Evidence shows that BME communities are under-represented in health research and hence, at Inini we believe in carrying out research to influence the development of adequate interventions for this community group.
-We are working with Dr Mathew Nyashanu who has carried out extensive research on BME communities.
-Some of his work can be viewed here
+Evidence shows that ethnic minorities communities are under-represented in health research and hence, at Inini we believe in carrying out research to influence the development of adequate interventions for this community group.
+We are working with Dr Mathew Nyashanu who has carried out extensive research on ethnic minorities communities.
+Some of his work can be viewed here.

 Music is a universal language that helps people communicate their thoughts and feelings regardless of cultural differences and language barriers.
 Members of the group will be led by experienced instructors to explore different sounds and instruments such as drums and mbira.
 This creates a fun and relaxed atmosphere for members of the group to engage in a therapeutic and creative way.

-Members of the group are supported to develop an understanding of the benefits of engaging in behaviours that promote good well being such as maintaining a good diet and exercise.
+Encourages members of the group to develop a healthier lifestyle.
+Members of the group are supported to develop an understanding of the benefits of engaging in behaviours that promote good well-being such as maintaining a good diet and exercise.
 They are also given skills on how to manage their mental health and stress levels.

 Inini provides a space where people can receive support and encouragement around family life.
 Together we explore various issues that are part of day to day family living such as parenting, family breakdown and working through different crisis situations that come up in life.